jbcodeforce/aws-studies/docs/infra/index.md

 * Storage:

     * Instance storage with EBS scale to 256k IOPS with io2 Block Express or instance store to scale to millions of IOPS.
-    * Metwork storage: S3, EFS and FSx for Lustre
+    * Metwork storage: S3, EFS and FSx for Lustre.

-* Automate and orchestrate
+* Automate and orchestrate:

     * AWS Batch to support multi-node parallel jobs.
 Easily schedule jobs and launch EC2 instance accordingly.
-    * ParallelCluster: open source project for cluster management, using infrastructure as code, and EFA
+    * ParallelCluster: open source project for cluster management, using infrastructure as code, and EFA.

 ## Simple Email Service - SES